MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_storagetable.md

-**Returns**: List of all rows where each row is a list containing column values column values
+**Returns**: List of all rows where each row is a list containing column values.